-When you are preparing for a marathon, you don't want to just focus on creating a training plan for running — you also want a solid nutrition plan.
+When you're preparing for a marathon, you don't want to just focus on creating a training plan for running — you also want a solid nutrition plan.
 Start by determining how much you will be running and calculate your caloric needs.

 If you won't be running more than two hours a day, you won't need to increase your calories that much.
 The important thing is to listen to your body.
-If you are hungry, you should eat.
+If you're hungry, you should eat.
 If you feel sluggish during a run, try to figure out why.
-Maybe you are not eating enough or are choosing the wrong foods.
+Maybe you're not eating enough or you're choosing the wrong foods.

 Next, create a meal plan around your training schedule.
 Meals should be balanced and include whole grains, protein, fat, fruits and vegetables.
 Meal timing matters as well!
-You should eat a full meal about four to six hours before your run.
+You should eat a full meal about three to four hours before your run.

-It's also wise to consume a small snack of carbohydrates and protein 30 to 60 minutes before your workout.
-After your run, eat a meal high in protein within two hours to help muscles recover.
+It's also wise to consume a small snack of carbohydrates and protein one to two hours before your workout.
+After your run, eat a meal high in protein and carbohydrates within 45 minutes to help muscles recover.

 Maximizing Nutrition Every Morning, Noon and Night

 Ready to start planning your next shopping trip?
-Here is a sample marathon training diet plan that can help you reach your goals.
+Here's a sample marathon training diet plan that can help you reach your goals.